openshift-labs/cloud-native-katacoda/scenarios/fault-tolerance/02-autoscale.md

 Web UI cpu usage and trigger the autoscaler to scale the Web UI container to 5 pods (as configured on the deployment config) to cope with the load.

-> Depending on the resources available on the OpenShift cluster in the lab environment,
+> Depending on the resources available on the OpenShift cluster,
 > the Web UI might scale to fewer than 5 pods to handle the extra load.
 You can increase
 > the load by specifying a higher number of requests (e.g. 80K) using **ab -n** flag.